folkertdev/rust-rfcs/text/0000-labeled-match.md

 My personal opinion is that join points would be awkward in rust, given that rust has much more powerful control flow constructs already (which are not present in the functional languages listed earlier).
 They would also likely require new syntax/keywords.
 Note again that none of the listed languages expose join points to users.

+## Safe GOTO

+The feature proposed in https://internals.rust-lang.org/t/pre-rfc-safe-goto-with-value/14470/51 touches on a lot of the same problems.

+The advantage of labeled match is that it is not as syntactically experimental.
+No new constructs or keywords are really needed, we "just" allow labels before match, and add an operand to `continue` just like `break` already has.

+Because adding e.g. a `goto` keyword is probably a no-go, the conversation quickly shifts to using macros instead to get both a better syntax for writing state machines, and get the desired codegen.

+## improve MIR optimizations

+In theory, more sophisiticated analysis of the MIR should be able to optimize the "loop + match" pattern into a collection of unconditional jumps.
+We've seen that it's not capable of performing this optimization today, but if it could, then maybe labeled match would not be needed.

+I'm sceptical that, in general, the need for labeled match would go away entirely:

+- LLVM cannot perform this optimization either (MIR does have more information but still)
+- Optimization pipelines are unreliable: they can break when the input function is too large, or too complex.

+Labeled match reliably gives the desired codegen in almost all cases.
+An unconditional jump is not a hard guarantee, but the situation is similar to tail-call elimination in languages that have it: if you write your code a certain way, you can actually be sure of the optimization.

 ## Labeled match

 That brings us to this proposal, the labeled match.